Big donuts of Southern California

 The big donuts of Southern California in the United States are frequently photographed examples of 20th-century vernacular roadside novelty architecture.
 They are landmark oversize donuts designed to attract the attention of potential customers on nearby roadways.
 In their heyday, according to one critic, the giant donuts were "one of many signs in Los Angeles that bordered on pop art, celebrating the effusiveness of life in the years after World War II.
 To many Americans, Southern California acquired the image of an orange juice stand shaped like an orange, or a hot dog stand shaped like a hot dog."

 History

 Randy's Donuts along the 405 freeway near LAX is the most famous of four surviving big donuts constructed by businessman Russell C. Wendell, who started the Big Do-Nut Drive-In chain in the 1940s.
 (A fifth donut has been converted into a bagel.)
 At one time there were 10 Do-Nut Drive-Ins with 22 ft-diameter giant donuts.
+(Or were they 30 feet high?)
+The grand opening of the first big donut in December 1949 had "the fanfare of a Hollywood premiere.
+Clowns, jugglers, and magicians performed, free coffee and donuts were handed out, and a trapeze artist swung from the middle of the donut hole."

 Wendell sold out in the 1970s.
 Mrs. Chapman's Angel Food Donuts was another chain of about 20 stores that constructed slightly smaller big donuts to advertise their stores.